TheNextLvl-net/core/README.md

 as Gson, JSON, CSV, TSV, properties, shell scripts, and plain text.

 These adapters facilitate the smooth conversion of Minecraft-related elements into a format suitable for users.

+## Paper

+The **paper** module simplifies GUI development for Minecraft by offering a user-friendly GUI API.
+It empowers developers to create and manage multiple pages within the GUI effortlessly.
+Furthermore, it includes an item builder API that enables easy creation and modification of items in Minecraft.
+We also offer a very simple and intuitive Sidebar API.

 ## i18n